John and Rocio Clark – Hyde Park, VT

 Products at market: mead and ice cream (ice cream only at the outdoor market)

 Products at market— maple syrup and naturally sweetened cookies, bars, granola, scones, chocolate spread, and other baked goods as well as tea and truffles.
 O, T, W

 Verne and Judy DuClos – Braintree, VT

-Products at market — Pickles, jams, horseradish, baked beans, quiche, eggs, pies, cakes, baked goods.
+Products at market — Pickles, jams, honey, horseradish, baked beans, quiche, eggs, pies, cakes, baked goods.

 Grace Holter – Warren, VT